 Jesuit Refugee Service/USA Detention Chaplaincy Program

 Jesuit Refugee Service/USA provides direct service via the Detention Chaplaincy Program.
-The JRS/USA chaplaincy programs provide pastoral and religious assistance to meet the needs of non-citizens detained by the Department of Homeland Security (DHS) both in three U.S. federal detention centers located in Texas, Arizona, New York, and, until November 2012, a Los Angeles County detention center in California.
+The JRS/USA chaplaincy programs provide pastoral and religious assistance to meet the needs of non-citizens detained by the Department of Homeland Security (DHS) in three U.S. federal detention centers located in Texas, Arizona, New York.
 These programs enable people of all faiths to have access to pastoral care within their faith tradition.

 JRS/USA chaplaincy programs are based on a non-proselytizing model that is ecumenical in scope and practice.
 JRS/USA promotes courage, hope and peace for detainees in the ups and downs and day-to-day routines of their lives inside a detention facility.
 In addition to pastoral counseling, chaplains facilitate religious activities that include opportunities for worship, prayer, scripture services, and fellowship within the traditions of each person’s faith.
 JRS/USA’s chaplains and pastoral care workers give support to those who find themselves suffering and in crisis.
 They help individuals who are struggling to find purpose and meaning, value and direction, hope and love in their lives.

 JRS/USA's chaplaincy services provide trained chaplains who minister to the spiritual and pastoral needs of detainees.
 These chaplains understand how important an individual’s faith is in the context of a detention center.
 They help detainees deal with the emotional and spiritual factors associated with separation from family, loss of economic stability, and pending legal decisions.
 They encourage men and women to strengthen their religious beliefs and attitudes as they struggle to cope with the despair and uncertainty of detention.